 Open G Tuning

 Guitars are sensitive instruments.
 Ever notice how your guitar sounds out of whack on a rainy day or sweltering summer evening?
-This is because the wood in your guitar expands and contracts slightly due to changes in temperature and humidity, which change the tension in the strings and cause them to go out of tune.
-You might even notice your guitar going out of tune as you play it, particularly if you tend to play very hard or frequently bend pitches.
+This is because the wood in your guitar expands and contracts slightly due to changes in temperature and humidity.
+In turn, it can change the tension in the strings and cause them to go out of tune.
+You might notice your guitar going out of tune as you play it, especially if you tend to play very hard or frequently bend pitches.